 0659 Full Year .5 Credit Grades 10-12

 This course is designed to challenge highly motivated and active students.
-While participation is essential in all P.E. classes, this course puts emphasis on team play, game strategy, and the cooperative nature of team sports.
-Students will be exposed to the skills, rules, scoring and strategies necessary to engage in team play in a variety of sports.
+While participation is essential in all P.E. classes, this course puts an emphasis on team play, game strategy, and the cooperative nature of team sports.
+Students will be exposed to the skills, rules, scoring, and strategies necessary to engage in team play in a variety of sports.
 Students will compete in seasons while fulfilling roles such as coach, trainer, and referee.
 Activities may include football, soccer, ultimate frisbee, volleyball, floor hockey, handball, basketball, and diamond sports.
+Students will also work to achieve the fitness level necessary to participate in team sports.

 UNIFIED PHYSICAL EDUCATION